eulybin/eulybin/README.md

-👋 Hi, I’m Egor Ulybin!
+👋 Hi, my name is Egor!
 I am currently looking for work as a Junior React Developer!